Introduction

 John the Evangelist

 Each of the four canonical gospels reveals that John was not just one of the twelve apostles but also one of Jesus' inner circle alongside Peter and Andrew.
 He witnessed Jesus' entire three-year ministry before he called eight other men to join the twelve.
-John was with Jesus when he agonized over his passion in Gethsemane, although he fell asleep, as did Peter and Andrew (see Mark 14:37-41).
-Because John was the only apostle to stay with Jesus during the crucifixion, Jesus charged him to be a caring son to his mother, Mary (see 19:26-27).
+John was with Jesus when he agonized over his passion in Gethsemane, although he fell asleep, as did Peter and Andrew (Mark 14:37-41).
+Because John was the only apostle to stay with Jesus during the crucifixion, Jesus charged him to be a caring son to his mother, Mary (John 19:26-27).
 These experiences made John a pivotal witness to Jesus' life and teaching.
-In the Acts of the Apostles, John was often ministering with Peter to the Jews and Samaritans throughout the Near East (see 3:1-4:19).
-Although Paul of Tarsus only mentioned John once, he acknowledged him as one of the three "pillars" of the early church centered in Jerusalem—the others being James and Peter (see Gal.
+In the Acts of the Apostles, John was often ministering with Peter to the Jews and Samaritans throughout the Near East (Acts 1:8; 8:1-14; 9:31; 15:3).
+Although Paul of Tarsus only mentioned John once, he acknowledged him as one of the three "pillars" of the early church centered in Jerusalem—the others being James and Peter (Gal.
 2:9).
 His ministry still influences our current faith in this tremendous evangelistic verse, "For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life" (John 3:16).

 Conclusion

 John most likely spent the last three decades (c.
 AD 70–100) of his life in the Roman province of Asia, specifically with the Ephesian church.
 He finished his gospel around 90 and the three eponymous letters sometime between 85–95.
 John wrote his final work, Revelation, about 95 during his time as a political prisoner on the island of Patmos, which ended sometime between 96 and 98 under the emperor Nerva (c.
 30–98).
-The evidence for Johannine authorship for each of these texts relates to the location and historical events of Ephesus and other cities of Roman Asia (modern-day Turkey).
-For example, all seven churches in Revelation were located on the same letter carrier route (see Rev. 1:11).
+The evidence for John's authorship for each of these texts relates to the location and historical events of Ephesus and other cities of Roman Asia (modern-day Turkey).
+For example, all seven churches in Revelation were located on the same letter carrier route (Rev. 1:11).
 The patristic witness from Irenaeus of Lyon (c.
-130–201) confirms John's authorship of Revelation, which was not questioned until the third century by Dionysius of Alexandria (c.
+130–201) confirms John's authorship of Revelation (Against Heresies, Bk.
+3, Ch.
+11), which was not questioned until the third century by Dionysius of Alexandria (c.
 200–265).

-Early church tradition indicates that John was not martyred like the other apostles but died of natural causes.
+Early church tradition indicates that John was not martyred like the other apostles but died of natural causes while living out the rest of his life in Ephesus.
 Perhaps this comes from his narrative: "Because of this, the rumor spread among the believers that this disciple would not die.
 But Jesus did not say that he would not die; he only said, 'If I want him to remain alive until I return, what is that to you?'"
 (21:23).
 John lived through the darkest times for the first-century church, and each of his works reflects themes such as persecution, trauma, and endurance.
 Key events include Nero's violence against the church (54–68), the First Jewish–Roman War (66–70), and Domitian's persecution (81–96).
 Because John saw the world at its worst, he could say this with the most heartfelt conviction, "Amen.
 Come, Lord Jesus" (Rev. 22:20).

 Prayer